-- Information on important parameters for use and maintenance.
+- Information on parameters of importance for use and maintenance.

-- Ecological labels, such as the Oeko-Tex label and Made in Green, others.
+- Eco-labels, such as the Oeko-Tex and Made in Green labels, others.

 - GENERAL LABELLING REGULATIONS:

 Regulation No. 1007/2011 of the European Parliament and of the Council of 27 September 2011.
 This Regulation is binding in its entirety and directly applicable in each Member State.
-From May 8, 2012.
+As of 8 May 2012.

 - General specifications:

-Voluntary indications or information, such as resistance to pilling, fireproof, waterproof, non-shrinkable, conservation symbols, etc. They must appear clearly differentiated.
+Voluntary indications or information, such as pilling resistance, fireproof, waterproof, non-shrink, conservation symbols, etc. They must be clearly differentiated.

-All mandatory particulars must appear with characters clearly visible and easily visible to the consumer.
+All the mandatory information must appear with characters clearly visible and easily visible to the user.

-All particulars must appear on the label in the official language of the State.
+All the information must appear on the label in the official language of the State.

-The label shall be of any resistant material, the labelling and marking of textile products shall be durable.
+The label shall be made of any durable material, the labelling and marking of textile products shall be durable.

-It shall be legible, visible and easily accessible.
+It will be legible, visible and easily accessible.

-The identification of the person responsible for the garment or textile product: name or business name or designation of the manufacturer, trader or importer and his domicile.
+Identification of the person responsible for the garment or textile product: name or business name or name of the manufacturer, trader or importer and their address.

-The composition of the article: it is the % of the fibers that compose the article.
+The composition of the article: it is the % of the fibres that make up the article.

-Preservation labelling is not mandatory, although it is an increasingly common practice.
+Conservation labelling is not mandatory, although it is a growing practice.
 For this reason, depending on the country, the symbols change.

 The ones we’re most used to seeing are:

-Eco-labelling is a label that has the purpose of identify companies, products or services that meet certain criteria of “environmental goodness.
+Eco-labelling is a label that aims to identify companies, products or services that meet certain criteria of “environmental goodness.”

-OEKOTEX-TEX 100 is a test and test system worldwide unified certification for raw textile products, Intermediate and finishing at all stages of the process.
-Based on the analysis of the presence, and in what quantity, of a range of substances harmful to health.
+OEKOTEX-TEX 100 is a system for testing and unified worldwide certification for raw textile products intermediate and finished in all process stages.
+Based on the analysis of the presence, and in what quantity, of a number of substances harmful to health.

 There are currently 15 member institutes.
-In Spain it is AITEX the laboratory authorised to award the OEKO-TEX label.
+In Spain it is AITEX the laboratory authorised to issue the OEKO-TEX label.